rogerchamberlain/rogerchamberlain.github.io/modules/01/studio.md

 If you are having trouble with the concepts behind any of these questions, try reading Chapter 8 in the [course textbook](http://www.cse.wustl.edu/~roger/cse132/cc_v0_06.pdf) or look through the [Guide to Information Representation](/~cse132/guides/intro-to-information.html).

-#### Binary & Bases

-**Binary** is what every form of data on your computer eventually boils down to: some chain of `HIGH`s and `LOW`s, zeroes and ones.
-These questions will explore your understanding of binary as a base 2 number system.

-The subscript on a number indicates its current base.
-If no base is given, *assume* base 10.

-[//] 1.
-What is $ 1010_2 $ in base 10?
-2. What is $ 68_{10} $ in binary?
-3. What is $ 20_{10} $ in base 6?

-#### Hexadecimal

-**Hexadecimal** is base 16.
-It ends up being a very nice way of representing computer-related numbers because it jives with binary so well.

-[//] 1.
-What is $ 1010 0101_2 $ in hexadecimal?
-2. What is $ 0xF1 $ in binary?
-3. How many digits of binary correspond to a digit of hex?
-4. Hex uses the letters `A` through `F` to go up to base 16.
-What is the highest base we can represent if we use all the letters of the alphabet?

-*If possible, have a TA check your answers before moving on*

 ![========]({{ "/images/line.gif" | relative_url }})